YES BANK Issues Official BSE Clarification on Multi-Currency Forex Card Fraud

 | Amount Protected: | USD 0.10 million equivalent |

-As an immediate security measure, Yes Bank restricted e-commerce transactions from the specific Latin American country involved in the fraudulent activities.
-The bank's monitoring systems successfully declined 688 unauthorized transaction attempts, preventing additional losses of approximately USD 0.10 million equivalent.
+As an immediate security response, YES BANK restricted e-commerce transactions from the specific Latin American country involved in the fraudulent activities.
+The bank's monitoring and control mechanisms successfully declined 688 unauthorized transaction attempts, demonstrating the effectiveness of its fraud detection systems.

-The bank is actively working with the card network to raise chargebacks, ensuring that impacted customers do not face financial losses from the unauthorized transactions.
-Yes Bank has implemented comprehensive security measures and continues to monitor the situation closely while collaborating with stakeholders to safeguard customer interests.
+YES BANK is actively working with the Card Network to raise chargebacks, ensuring that impacted customers do not face any financial losses from the unauthorized transactions.
+The bank has implemented enhanced security protocols and continues to monitor the situation closely while collaborating with stakeholders to protect customer interests.

 Historical Stock Returns for Yes Bank